DarvanneTapayan/darvannetapayan.github.io/README.md

-### darvannetapayan.github.io/public/index.html

-# Welcome to My GitHub Repository

-Hello, and welcome to my GitHub repository!
-I'm passionate about web development and Python programming.
-This repository serves as a showcase of my work, projects, and contributions in these areas.

 # Welcome to My GitHub Repository

 Hello and welcome to my GitHub repository!
 I'm a Python enthusiast who's just starting out on my programming journey.
 In this repository, you'll find some of my early Python projects and code snippets as I learn and grow.